What is an insulinoma?

-There are no known ways to prevent insulinomas.
-Consider being checked for an insulinoma
+There are no known ways to prevent an insulinoma.
+You may want to be checked for an

-if any of your family members have any of the genetic conditions that increase risk.
+insulinoma if any of your family members have any of the genetic conditions that increase

-Almost all insulinomas are not cancerous.
+Almost all insulinomas are not cancer.
 Removing the tumor cures the condition.
+Usually,

-Usually, symptoms don't recur.
-You are unlikely to get diabetes unless your surgeon
+symptoms don't recur.
+You are unlikely to get diabetes unless your surgeon has to

-A small number of insulinomas are cancerous.
-Your surgeon may not be able to remove
+A small number of insulinomas are cancer.
+Your surgeon may not be able to remove them

-them entirely.
-If this happens, you may need to take medicine to stave off hypoglycemia.
+entirely.
+If this happens, you may need to take medicine to help prevent hypoglycemia.

-You may also need chemotherapy to help control the size of your tumors.
+You may also need chemotherapy to help control the size of your tumor.